bagarozzi/minikube-examples/readme.md

 - [Simple Multinode](minikube/simple-multinode/): Shows how to deploy to a multi-node cluster using Minikube.
 A simple web application is deployed across the cluster.
 - [HPA Ingress](minikube/hpa-ingress/): Demonstrates how to set up Horizontal Pod Autoscaling (HPA) to automatically scale the number of Pods hosting a single application.
 - [Multiple Ingress](minikube/multiple-ingress/): Shows how to route traffic to multiple services using Ingress.
+- [Multiple HPA Ingress](minikube/multiple-hpa-services/): Joins all the examples into one complex one that resembles more a real-world stateless application.

 Go over these examples while following the Kubernetes Documentation to learn the meaning of each component.
 In Kubernetes you can combine the various components in each example to create more complex applications.